Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Seat Comfort 4.1 Supportive for TV posture; cushions feel steady rather than sinky.
+Seat Comfort 4.1 Supportive rather than plush; good for TV posture.

-Back Support 3.8 Better once I added a small lumbar pillow and found the right back angle.
+Back Support 3.8 Better once we added a small lumbar pillow.

-Ease of Movement / Repositioning 4.2 Reconfiguration is the point; pieces move, but alignment takes attention.
+Ease of Movement / Repositioning 4.2 Reconfiguring is easy, but keeping pieces aligned takes attention.

-Overall Score 4.1 Strong practicality with minor comfort and cooling trade-offs.
+Overall Score 4.1 Best for practicality, with mild comfort and cooling trade-offs.

 Modular Sectional Loveseat with Storage Seats